 Indeed exploring your feelings and emotions with a view to leading a more positive way of life is a sign of courage rather than weakness.
 Because if problems or difficulties that are not dealt with they can mount up and in time cause significant anxiety and emotional distress.

 What to look for when choosing a counsellor

 It is important that you are able to feel comfortable with your counsellor and that they demonstrate a non judgemental and empathic attitude towards you.

 At the present time anyone can set themselves up as a counsellor as there is no current legislation that governs the safe and appropriate practice of counsellors.
 In my opinion this is very concerning and I would advise that you check to see what their counselling qualifications are and whether they awarded by a recognized professional training institution ( for example maybe it was a 6 week course from the newspaper !!)
 Equally important is the relevance of their counselling approach to your difficulty.
 I am specialized in many different counseling approaches and tailor my service to meet your specific needs.

 Also find out if they belong to a recognized professional body of counselling and adhere to their codes of practice?
 Most professional bodies have stringent checks and regulations on each therapist.
-For example I belong to the Swiss Association Counsellors (SGfB) as a professional and conscientious practitioner I adhere to their codes of ethics and practice.

 I would also advise that your counsellor provides evidence of their qualifications and demonstrates that they have satisfactory police checks by the Criminal Records Bureau especially when working with children.